Queens League: Format and rules

 A season is formed of a winter split (beginning in January) and a summer split (beginning in May), taking place over 13 weeks (including regular season and play-offs) and with 11 regular matches per team in each split.
-The twelve teams will each face each other once in regular season, with six matches taking place consecutively on each matchday (typically, Saturdays).
-At the end of each regular season, the eight best-placed teams will face each other in the play-offs, which takes place as a seeded bracket.
+The twelve teams face each other once in regular season, with six matches taking place consecutively on a matchday.
+At the end of each regular season, the eight best-placed teams face each other in the play-offs, which takes place as a seeded bracket.
 VAR is used both for decisions and in place of goal-line technology.

-Matches will be 40 minutes long, of two 20-minute halves, with a 3-minute half-time break; with such brief matches, the rules state that timewasting will be punished.
+Matches are 40 minutes long, consisting of two 20-minute halves, with a 3-minute half-time break; the rules state that timewasting will be punished.
 If the scores are tied at the end of a match, a penalty shoot-out tiebreaker will be used, with players taking the shots from the halfway line.
-Match kick-off is the same as in water polo, with the ball in the centre of the pitch and players at their own ends.
+Match kick-off has the ball in the centre of the pitch and players at their own ends.
 Teams have unlimited substitutions; some league rules can prevent specific substitutions if enacted.
-Team staff have to remain seated on the bench throughout the match except for giving instructions to players or using the button to enact different special rules.
-Each team has secret weapon cards, which can grant them a penalty in their favour, a shootout in their favour, taking off an opposition player for 2 minutes, double-score goals for 2 minutes, a wildcard, and to steal another team's card.
+Team staff have to remain seated on the bench throughout the match, except for giving instructions to players or using the button to enact different special rules.
+Each team has secret weapon cards, which can grant a penalty in their favour, a shootout, taking off an opposition player for 2 minutes, double-score goals for 2 minutes, a wildcard, and to steal another team's card.

 Several special rules were voted for by fans on social media.
 Yellow cards see the player benched for 2 minutes, with red cards sending the player off and not allowing a substitute to enter for 5 minutes.
-League Cards can be played by league representatives, rather than teams, from the 18th minute, which force both teams to remove players and continue the first half not as seven-a-side but as any equal number of players apiece fewer than seven.
+League cards can be played by league representatives, rather than teams, from the 18th minute, which force both teams to remove players and continue the first half as equal number of players fewer than seven.
 If the match is played 2v2 (or 1v1) and a player receives a card, the exclusion will begin in the second half.
-Gameplay changes if 1v1 has been selected: each player may only play in their half and the centre circle, and (even if the player is the goalkeeper) cannot stop shots with the hands; a countdown clock of 10 seconds is applied to possession before needing to shoot or turnover possession.
+Gameplay changes if 1v1 has been selected: each player may only play in their half and the centre circle, and cannot stop shots with the hands; a countdown clock of 10 seconds is applied to possession before needing to shoot or turnover.
 Each team has a roster of 12 players, with 10 selected in the draft.
-The other roster slots are for the 11th Player, typically a professional, who stays with the team for the split, and the 12th Player, another guest player, who can change every matchday.
+The other roster slots are for the 11th player, typically a professional who stays with the team for the split, and the 12th player, another guest who can change on every matchday.